-Under the new law, CADE has stepped up sanctions against cartels - it has imposed fines that average 15% the annual gross revenues of the defendant.
+Since the current law entered into force, CADE has lived up to its promise to step up sanctions against cartels - it has imposed fines that average 15% the annual gross revenues of the defendant.
 A great number of the decisions issued in cartel cases concerned the fuel retail sector.

 In 2013, CADE adjudicated the air cargo case, which was one of the first high profile international cartel investigations initiated through a leniency agreement in Brazil in 2006.
 The parties were fined on approximately US\$ 125 million, the third largest imposed by CADE do date.
-This year, CADE's Tribunal is expected to issue a final ruling on the cement cartel investigation, which has been ongoing since 2006.
-In January, the Reporting Commissioner recommended that the six defendants were found guilty of collusion.
-The proposed sanctions include a record-fine totaling US\$ 1.3 billion, plus other ancillary sanctions, such as the divestiture of assets.
-Should the majority of the Tribunal support the Reporting Commissioner's recommendation, it will be the first time that CADE resorts to this type of sanction, which is relatively unusual in cartel cases.
-The adjudication session was suspended after one of the CADE's Commissioners requested time to further review the case files.
+This year, CADE's Tribunal issued a final ruling on the cement cartel investigation, which has been ongoing since 2006.
+In January, the Reporting Commissioner recommended that the six companies, six individuals and three associations were found guilty of collusion.
+The judgment came to an end in May and sanctions include a record-fine of roughly US\$ 1.3 billion, plus other ancillary sanctions, such as the divestiture of assets and a ban on carrying out transactions in the cement and concrete sector for five years.
+It was the first time that CADE resorts to this type of sanction, which is relatively unusual in cartel cases.
+The parties have filed motions for clarification but no significant changes to the decision are anticipated.

 Brazil has a dual enforcement system - certain anticompetitive conducts such as cartels are both an administrative infringement and a crime.
 State and federal prosecutors are in charge of criminal prosecution against individuals and, together with the criminal courts, enforce the criminal statute.
 Law No. 12,529/2011 also modifies the criminal sanctions applicable to anticompetitive conduct.
 The previous provision of the Federal Economic Crimes Law sets forth jail terms of 2 to 5 years or the payment of a criminal fine.
-The new Law amends such provision and establishes that anticompetitive behavior may be punished with a jail term of 2 to 5 years plus the payment of a criminal fine.
+The law amends such provision and establishes that anticompetitive behavior may be punished with a jail term of 2 to 5 years plus the payment of a criminal fine.
 The fact that the criminal fine is no longer an alternative sanction to the jail sentence will prevent individuals from settling the criminal case.